TNolan01/sega_megadrive/readme.md

 I have tested the site on Google Chrome, Microsoft Edge, AVG Secure Browser, Safari and Amazon Silk.

-I have not had any issues across these browers with stylings or access.

 The site was tested on the folowing devices which have varying screen sizes.
 * Windows 10 PC with 27" LCD Screen